riv-dev/ryukyu_server_setup_wiki/README.md

 ```
 ./deploy_stage.run
 ```
+Note, the developmental/staging backend will seed the development databases with fake data.

 5. You can check the status of each microservice by typing "pm2 list".
 If everything is running and green then it is a good first step.
 ```
 pm2 list